schartrand77/mkw2/README.md

 - Automate by adding `npm run backup` to cron/Task Scheduler or invoking it from CI before deployments.
 - Admins can also trigger a backup from the dashboard’s Backups card; the snapshot is written to `/files/backups/<timestamp>/`.
 - Restores are scheduled from the same UI: pick a backup, acknowledge the warning, and restart the app/container.
 On restart the pending restore drops/reloads the database and replaces `/storage` (removing any newer uploads).

+OrderWorks Integration
+- Set `ORDERWORKS_WEBHOOK_URL` (and optional `ORDERWORKS_WEBHOOK_SECRET`) so each checkout POSTs a job form to your OrderWorks instance.
+- Jobs are persisted in the `JobForm` table; webhook failures are retried manually from the Admin dashboard.

 Admin Account
 - Configure in env: `ADMIN_EMAIL`, `ADMIN_PASSWORD`, `ADMIN_NAME` (optional)